top of page

 • Exit risk

 Then explain how each risk is managed or reduced.
 Investors do not expect risk-free deals.
-They expect preparedness.

 Exit Strategy